miguel94ist/FREE_Web/README.md

 cd free
 django-admin makemessages -a
 ```

+To execute this command, you need to have gettext installed.
+See https://mlocati.github.io/articles/gettext-iconv-windows.html

 In `free/locale/<lang_code>` you should be able to see `.po` files containing strings extracted from the source code.
 Translate those strings.
 After changes to `.po` files run compilation (also in `free` directory):
 ```